-The organization had an established process for regular management reviews that appeared to meet the requirements of the standard.
+The organization had an established process for quarterly management reviews that met the requirements of the standard.
 Records from management reviews were maintained.
 The review included assessing opportunities for improvement and the need for changes to the quality management system, including the quality policy and quality objectives.
-The nonconformity identified was successfully addressed by a CAPA process.